thewiztanvir/todoTypeScript/README.md

 ___

 This is a Todo App.
 You can add, remove , edit, delete , change theme and more feature.
-For best view use desktop.
-Mobile version is coming
+Fully responsive
 1. Install node
 ```bash
 npm i